 Julia Walck is a design director and collage artist based in Los Angeles.
 Julia had previously used MOO for Business Cards and Postcards for her own marketing and was always impressed with the quality.
 “I knew I could pair that quality with good design for a real wow moment.”

-She shared “I try to infuse as much fun as possible into my work through conceptual thinking and bright colours paired with a vintage aesthetic.”
+She shared “I try to infuse as much fun as possible into my work through conceptual thinking and bright colors paired with a vintage aesthetic.”

 “And last but not least, the actual wedding invites: This is where I knew I wanted something extra special, so I sized up and added some weight and shine.
-We went with medium Gold Foil Postcards for the invites, and Gold Foil Business Cards for the RSVP cards.”
+We went with 5×7 Gold Foil Super medium Postcard design for the invites, and Gold Foil Business Cards for the RSVP cards.”